ramgad/multicloud-terraform-kubernetes-iac/README.md

 <img src="icon.png" align="right" />

+Note: Not actively kept up with new software releases and changes

 # Terraform-iac README

 > Infrastructure as Code - Terraform to provision Kubernetes on public cloud environments